patching...

 Novelist and author Pat Conroy cannot find enough good things to say about Griffin Market and its owners Laura and Riccardo Bonini.

-The Griffin Market is setting down roots in its new home in Beaufort, S.C. and locals have quickly glommed onto the former Georgetown gem.
+The Griffin Market is setting down roots in its new home in Beaufort, S.C. and locals have quickly glommed onto .
 Recently author and novelist Pat Conroy wrote his first ever restaurant review, putting Laura and Riccardo Bonini in the spotlight of the Lowcountry Weekly.

 The Griffin closed its Georgetown doors at the corner of 28th and P Streets in February 2011.
-Since then Jamie Stachowski's sausage and sandwich shop has yet to open in the space, though Patch was originally told that October 2011 was the scheduled opening.
+Since then Jamie Stachowski's sausage and sandwich shop has yet to open in the space, though Patch was originally told that .

 When novelist and cookbook author Pat Conroy, best known for "Prince of Tides," asked his local paper the Lowcountry Weekly if he could write a restaurant review, the editors obliged.